kamilakhtar015/Machine-Learning---Concepts-GSU-/README.md

 # 1 - Principal Component Analysis (PCA)
-Principal Component Analysis (PCA) is a dimensionality reduction technique used to transform data into a new coordinate system, where the most significant variance lies along the principal components.
-It helps in reducing redundancy and improving interpretability while retaining essential patterns in the data.
+Principal Component Analysis (PCA) is a dimensionality reduction technique that transforms data into a new coordinate system, where the most significant variance lies along the principal components.
+It helps reduce redundancy and improve interpretability while retaining essential patterns in the data.

 This notebook explores PCA using a small dataset with two characteristics.
 The following steps have been performed: